Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 The series as a whole:

-Core Design's games paid a lot of attention to the death animations, and the player is often treated to several seconds of Lara writhing in agony/falling over in exhaustion/burning up/drowning/turning to gold/stabbed with 6 swords/getting mangled by a T-rex, etc.
+Core Design's games paid a lot of attention to the death animations, and the player is often treated to several seconds of Lara writhing in agony/burning up/drowning/turning to gold/stabbed with 6 swords/getting mangled by a T-rex, etc.

-Falling onto spikes in games pre-AOD shows Lara being completely impaled through her body, probably the most cringe-worthy death animation of them all.
+Falling onto spikes in games pre-AOD shows Lara being completely impaled through her body, and sometimes the spikes pierce directly upward into Lara's crotch.
+Her body then slowly slides down the spike as she dies.

 Diving/falling from too high is universally represented by breaking bones and an unnaturally-twisted neck.